About the Working Group

 Decarbonize CUNY Town Halls

-The Environmental Justice Working Group (EJWG) of the Professional Staff Congress-CUNY is working on a campaign to Decarbonize CUNY and improve the health and safety of our campuses, the communities surrounding our campuses and the planet.
-Over the course of the fall, the EJWG has partnerted with Public Power New York to host a series of nine town halls advocating for a clean energy transformation at CUNY.
+The Environmental Justice Working Group (EJWG) of the Professional Staff Congress-CUNY is fighting to Decarbonize CUNY and improve the health and safety of our campuses, the communities surrounding our campuses, and the planet.
+Over the course of fall 2024, the EJWG partnered with Public Power New York to host a series of ten town halls advocating for a clean energy transformation at CUNY.

 New York State passed the Climate Leadership and Community Protection Act (CLCPA) in 2019, which set strict goals for decarbonizing NY State, goals that we are failing to reach.
 The New York Power Authority (NYPA) has the power, under the Build Public Renewables Act included in the 2023 state budget, to support and accelerate the transformation by rapidly building public, renewable energy sources and updating CUNY facilities.
 The federal Inflation Reduction Act can fund half the cost.